m0untain04/m0untain04/README.md

 [![Discord Presence]([https://pe-promenada.agency/signature/discord/309333602129281027)](https://discord.com/users/309333602129281027)

-My name is m0untain and I am programmer.
-I am from Romania, living on the outskirts of Bucharest currently studying at a highschool in Bucharest.
+My name is m0untain and I am Node.js developer.
+I am from Romania, living on the outskirts of Bucharest.

 Languages I use